MedAmineBenaicha/Ecommerce/README.md

  So, as a developer, I was asked to design and create an E-commerce web site for electronic devices which facilitates the communication between the product owners and the clients.

 N.B: The work is done with the following technologies
-- Backend: PhP
+- Backend: PhP.
-- Frontend: Html5 - Css3 - Javascript - Bootstrap
+- Frontend: Html5 - Css3 - Javascript - Bootstrap.

 At the end of the project we managed to achieve a great success with a well-made platform while respecting the specifications and making our client very satisfied with the result.